A link model approach to identify congestion hotspots: Results

-In Fig. \ref{fig1}, we compare the standard node and link models -- $\tau_{i}=1$ and $\tau_{ij}=1$ -- together with the two versions with adjusted capacities in extreme network topologies with $\beta=0.01$ and $\beta=50$ (See inset).
-We observe an overall good agreement between the analytical solution and the Monte Carlo simulations.
-As expected, the link model with $\tau_{ij}=1$ features lower congestion regardless of $\rho$ just as a natural consequence of its higher total capacity, with a steeper difference for $\beta=0.01$.
-If instead, we consider the normalized versions that have an equivalent total capacity, we get a more nuanced message.
-For the $k$-adjusted model, the congestion is higher than in the node model for low $\rho$ but as the injection rate increases, a crossover appears and the node model appears more congested.
-In the $k$-adjusted model, the homogeneous distribution of capacities across the links finishing in a junction leads to an early appearance of congestion compared with the node model, an effect that vanishes when $\rho$ is high.
-In that situation, tables are turned and the fact that non-congested links can still operate regardless of the congestion of the other segments sharing end junction makes the $k$-adjusted model outperform the node model, where the congestion of a node blocks all the incoming segments.
+If, instead, we consider the normalized versions (orange and yellow) of the link model that have an equivalent total capacity to the node model with $\tau_{ij}=\tau=1$ (green), we get a more nuanced message.
+The $k$-adjusted model suffers from higher congestion than the node model for low $\rho$, but as the injection rate increases, a crossover appears and the node model appears more congested.
+In the $k$-adjusted model, the homogeneous distribution of capacities across the links finishing in a junction leads to an early appearance of congestion, compared with the node model where the full junction capacity can be allocated to the segment with the highest vehicle flow.
+Conversely, large values of $\rho$ induce the congestion of most of the junctions in the node model affecting almost all road segments, while in the link model those links with lower flows can still operate regardless of the congestion of other segments.

-The capacity adjustment by betweenness centrality compensates for the initial disadvantage of the $k$-adjusted model for low injection rates, producing similar values of $\eta$ to the node model but outperforming it as $\rho$ increases.
+The capacity adjustment by betweenness centrality compensates for the initial disadvantage of the $k$-adjusted model for low injection rates, producing similar values of $\eta$ to the node model at low injection rates but outperforming it as $\rho$ increases.
 The transition to the congested phase happens at the same value of the injection rate $\rho_c$ for the node and betweenness centrality adjusted models.
+By comparing the transitions for both networks, we observe little to no difference between the link model with degree normalization and the node model for $\beta=50$ but a more significant difference for $\beta=0.01$.